th3knv/SQL_injection_cheatsheet/README.md

 #

 ## Substring
 *You can extract part of a string, from a specified offset with a specified length.
 Note that the offset index is 1-based.
-Each of the following expressions will return the string ba.*
+Each of the following expressions will return the string ``ba``.*

 | Type | String |
 | --- | --- |